Photos courtesy of Mrs. Eleanor Forsey

 The original Lodge (main house), situated some distance back from the highway, and was for a number of years a private residence, under the thought-provoking name of 'Whispering Acres'.
-In recent years it was sold, refurbished and operates as ‘Clawbonnie Bed & Breakfast.
+It was later sold, refurbished and operated as "Clawbonnie Bed & Breakfast".
 The change in appearance of the building, and landscaping, is incredible.

 The house is presently a private residence once again.

 Photo courtesy of Mr. Jeffrey Elford